adedomin/neo8ball-irc/README.md

 ---------

 Edit the config.sh file and save it where you deem appropriate.
-Make sure to use the -c or --config-dir flag if you don't leave the configuration in the default location--same directory as the ircbot.sh script.
+Make sure to use the -c or --config flag if you don't leave the configuration in the default location--same directory as the ircbot.sh script.

 Many of the plugins which come with neo8ball require API keys or variable information. config.sh describes these variables for all the built-in plugins